Principia Health Sciences / est. 2020 / Cary, NC

 Modernizing a registry without disrupting operations.

-NMDP maintains one of the world's most important transplant datasets.
-Our approach maps donor outcomes data to OMOP in place and adds continuous quality scoring — designed so no operational system has to go offline, and the OHDSI toolkit opens up on top.
+An international cell therapy registry maintains one of the world's most important transplant datasets.
+Our approach maps donor and outcomes data to OMOP in place and adds continuous quality scoring — designed so no operational system has to go offline, and the full OHDSI toolkit opens up on top.

 Electronic data capture was built for trials, not for the longitudinal reality of outcomes research.